A-Lindquist/A-Lindquist/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+UI/UX Design and Research
 - 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+Computer Graphics, Artificial Intelligence, Computer Audio Programming
 - 💬 Ask me about ...
+Job positions!
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... austin.lindquist@gatech.edu
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
 -->